-The last section of the Layered Navigation configuration lets users configure the filter clear block: choose its position (Default – in the sidebar, or Horizontal) and how filter attributes will be positioned.
+The following section of the Layered Navigation configuration lets users configure the filter clear block: choose its position (Default – in the sidebar, or Horizontal) and define by which attribute filter options will be grouped.

-As for the SEO Filters tab, here you enable/disable the feature, as well as select a separator for filter names consisting of a few words.
+As for the SEO Filters tab, here you enable/disable the feature and select a separator for filter names consisting of a few words.

-The Brand tab includes the following sections: General, Brand Page, All Brands Page, Brand Slider, More products from Brand, and Brand Logo and Tooltip.
+The Brands tab includes the following sections: General, Brand Page, All Brands Page, Brand Slider, More products from Brand, Brand Logo and Tooltip, and SEO.

-In the General settings, select a brand attribute, specify an URL for the all brands page and its format (long or short URL), choose a brands link position and label, as well as allow/disallow the display of simple brand pages and all categories in the filter.
+In the General settings, first, select a brand attribute and specify an URL for the all brands page, its format (long or short URL), and suffix for the brand URL.
+Then, choose the brands link position and label and allow/disallow the display of simple brand pages and all categories in the filter.